Bird intelligence: Observational learning

 Using rewards to reinforce responses is often used in laboratories to test intelligence.
 However, the ability of animals to learn by observation and imitation is considered more significant.
-Crows have been noted for their ability to learn from each other.
+Ravens have been noted for their ability to learn from each other.

 Scientists have discovered that birds know to avoid the plants where toxic animals dwell.
-A University of Bristol team have shown for the very first time that birds don’t just learn the colours of dangerous prey, they can also learn the appearance of the plants such insects live on.
+A University of Bristol team have shown for the very first time that birds do not just learn the colours of dangerous prey, they can also learn the appearance of the plants such insects live on.

 Brain anatomy

 At the beginning of the 20th century, scientists argued that birds had hyper-developed basal ganglia, with tiny mammalian-like telencephalon structures.
 Modern studies have refuted this view.
 The basal ganglia only occupy a small part of the avian brain.
 Instead, it seems that birds use a different part of their brain, the medio-rostral neostriatum/hyperstriatum ventrale (see also nidopallium), as the seat of their intelligence, and the brain-to-body size ratio of psittacines (parrots) and corvines (birds of the crow family) is actually comparable to that of higher primates.
-Birds can also have a higher density of neurons, in some cases similar to the number of neurons in mammal brains.
+Birds can also have twice the neuron packing density of primate brains, in some cases similar to the total number of neurons in much larger mammal brains, for a higher unit mass per volume.
+This suggests that the nuclear architecture of the avian brain has more efficient neuron packing and interconnections than mammal brains.
+The avian pallium's neuroarchitecture is reminiscent of the mammalian cerebral cortex, and has been suggested to be an equivalent neural basis for consciousness.

 Studies with captive birds have given insight into which birds are the most intelligent.
 While parrots have the distinction of being able to mimic human speech, studies with the grey parrot have shown that some are able to associate words with their meanings and form simple sentences (see Alex).
 Parrots and the corvid family of crows, ravens, and jays are considered the most intelligent of birds.
 Research has shown that these species tend to have the largest high vocal centers.
 Dr. Harvey J. Karten, a neuroscientist at UCSD who has studied the physiology of birds, has discovered that the lower parts of avian brains are similar to those of humans.